Today’s topic: EMOTIONS, and how to “hack” your own – so you can consistently feel really good.

 Any type of massage can also help boost endorphins.
 Getting a loved one to massage you, getting a professional massage, or just using a massage gun on yourself can all work.

-Finally, though it won’t do as much as the above interventions, taking a few deep breaths will raise your endorphin levels.
+Finally, though it won’t do as much as the above interventions, taking a few deep breaths (rhythmically and slowly) will raise your endorphin levels.
 While it may not be the most powerful method, it can be done at any time, which makes it pretty useful.
 Consider using this physiological sigh method (or double inhale, extended exhale), as explained by Andrew Huberman, to help relax.

 This category of neurotransmitters, which lumps together dopamine, epinephrine, and nor-epinephrine, has to do with excitement, intense pleasure, drive, and winning.